 The good Dr.’s diagnosis was sound.
 Clearly something somewhere changed, and dramatically.
 The original series of Star Trek went off the air in 1969, and was replaced in 1978 by the sci-fi vision of Battlestar Gallactica, a show in which most of humanity had been wiped out with only a tiny remnant clinging desperately to survival, adrift in the far-flung reaches of space.

 The 1990s, of course, produced Star Trek: TNG, Star Trek: Voyager, and Star Trek: Deep Space Nine.
 All were very successful, but none really survived into the new millennium.
 Perhaps they had all just naturally run their course, or, perhaps the slick technologically sophisticated future they presented lost some of its shine after the tech sector plummeted in the early 2000s.
-Either way, since then our entertainment has turned to a future full of cannibal gangs, zombies, and Armageddon.
+Whatever the case, since then our entertainment has turned to a future full of cannibal gangs, zombies, and Armageddon.
 I too am interested in End Times, and certainly we live in a world that should think seriously about such scenarios and how we might cope with, or, better yet, prevent them.
 But I am growing a little tired of the tremendously grim Cormac McCarthy-like future that preoccupies us, and I am not much concerned which version of annihilation and despair it is.
 It could be the world suddenly ending in a white flash as in The Road, or it could be the blood-lusting racial war of Blood Meridian (though set in the past, at its core it explores a once-held future vision for American civilization, and though first published in 1985 there are renewed rumours of a film adaptation).
 They are both tired and point in essentially the same direction.

 In the end, one thing seems clear.
 Certain trends should be actively resisted.
 A scared, and often hate-filled brand of cynicism might be the philosophy all the “cool” neo-fascists and other mouth-breathing politicos are wearing, but it looks like sh*t, and truly none of us can afford it even if, for some reason, one is tempted to try it on.
 No, surely another more positive path is better.
 I would like to think with hope in our hearts and determined cooperation on our minds we might just manage to connect in a meaningful way, a Star Trekkie sort of way.
 Because the stories we tell ourselves matter we might also trade in our preoccupation with a McCarthy-esque future (as imagined by a Cormac or, come to think of it, a Joseph) in favour of a brighter, and more hopeful and aspirational future.